tanfwong/sdr_notes/_sources/ch3/multirate.md

   and down-sampling steps above.
 Ideally, $H(z)$ should be lowpass with the (normalized) cutoff frequency set at $\min\left(
   \frac{1}{2U}, \frac{1}{2D} \right)$.
-* Practically, we approximate the ideal lowpass cutoff by a relatively long FIR filter for $H(z)$.
+* Practically, we approximate the ideal lowpass filter by a relatively long FIR filter for $H(z)$.
 This has significant complexity impacts on our multi-rate filter implementation.
 Not only does the filter have to operate at $U$ times the input rate, but it also needs to